Starring: Art Parkinson, Matthew McConaughey, Charlize Theron, Rooney Mara, Ralph Fiennes, Brenda Vaccaro, George Takei

 Beetle: Yes, I am certain I could be helpful.
 Indispensable.

-Beetle: Oh, look at that.
-Literally, the first time I’ve ever done it.
-Just tell me of our quest, and I will quickly demonstrate my numerous indispensabilities.
+Beetle: Just tell me of your quest, and I will quickly demonstrate my numerous indispensabilities.

 Kubo: Well, that’s kind of a long story.